11-11: Memories Retold: Development

 The game started development when DigixArt met people from Aardman at Games for Change Europe 2016.
 The developers said that they wanted to convey moments of humanity between the two sides.
 The art style for the game was based on a short film that Aardman created for the Imperial War Museum called Flight of the Stories.
 The short used 3D objects with a stylized impressionist style.
-Aardman said that they also tried styles that were influenced by WWI, such as Futurism and Cubism.
-However, Aardman did not want a game that seemed low-poly, so they switched to an impressionist style.
-J. M. W. Turner, Claude Monet, and Alexander Peterhof were the artists that Aardman credited with inspiring the game's style.
+Aardman said that they also tried styles that were influenced by WWI, such as Futurism and Cubism, but Aardman did not want a game that seemed low-poly, so they switched to an impressionist style.
+J. M. W. Turner, Claude Monet, and Aleksandr Petrov were the artists that Aardman credited with inspiring the game's style.

 Reception

 11-11: Memories Retold received "generally favourable reviews" for PlayStation 4 and Xbox One, and "mixed or average reviews" for Windows on Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 58% of critics.
 Critics praised the writing and voicing of the characters.